dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-kubernetes-service-extension.md

 kubectl get pods -n dapr-system
 ```

-The confirmation output should look like:
+The output should look like:

 ```
 ~  kubectl get pods -n dapr-system